OscarOdh/GMMK3_RGB/README.md

 > **Important prerequisite:** this requires the keyboard to be running **custom
 > QMK firmware with OpenRGB Raw HID support**.
 It will not talk to stock Glorious
 > firmware.
-That's the trade — you flash the keyboard once, and afterwards you
+That's the trade: you flash the keyboard once, and afterwards you own
-> own the lighting stack completely.
+> the lighting stack completely.

 ---

 ## Features

-**Reactive typing, done on the host.** Keys sit at your chosen base color; each keypress flashes its LED and fades back over a configurable duration.
+**Reactive typing, done on the host.** Keys sit at your chosen base color, and each keypress flashes its LED and fades back over a configurable duration.
 Because the fade is computed here rather than in firmware, the color and the timing are both just sliders.

-**60 FPS that costs nothing when idle.** The render loop diffs each frame against what the board is already showing and writes only the differences — capped at 24 LED writes per tick so a full repaint spreads over several frames instead of flooding the USB endpoint.
+**60 FPS that costs nothing when idle.** The render loop diffs each frame against what the board is already showing and writes only the differences, capped at 24 LED writes per tick so a full repaint spreads over several frames instead of flooding the USB endpoint.
 Nothing changing means nothing sent.

 **Independent zones.** The main key matrix, the left underglow bar, the right underglow bar and the knob accent are four separate colors.
-Set the underglow to a dim warm white and the keys to green if that's what you want.
+A dim warm white spill under a cool matrix, or each bar its own shade, or all four the same.
+Whatever you pick is a colour picker away.

 **Caps Lock you can see.** While Caps Lock is on, the knob LED changes color.
-Tracked properly, too — see the note about `GetKeyState` below, which is the kind of thing that looks trivial and isn't.
+Tracked properly, too.
+See the note about `GetKeyState` below, which is the kind of thing that looks trivial and isn't.

 **Lives in the tray.** Close the window and it keeps running.
 Launch the exe